Chicago native serving on USS Ronald Reagan receives COVID-19 vaccine

-210225-N-WS494-1007 YOKOSUKA, Japan (Feb.
+YOKOSUKA, Japan (Feb.
 26, 2021) – Chicago native and Moraine Valley College graduate Brent Bronzell is serving on the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
 Sailors assigned to Ronald Reagan began receiving initial COVID-19 vaccinations at Commander, Fleet Activities Yokosuka (CFAY), Jan.
 7. Throughout February, Ronald Reagan Sailors who received the first shot will be given their second vaccination.

-(U.S. Navy photo by Mass Communication Specialist 3rd Class Quinton Lee/Released)
+Bronzell, an Electrician’s Mate Third Class working in Ronald Reagan’s engineering department, expressed why being vaccinated was important to him.

+“I got the vaccine to speed up the process of getting things back to normal,” said Bronzell.
+“I want us all to get back to a healthier Navy.”

 |Date Taken: